 Prior to the QSLD program, DSCC, as well as other government procurement agencies, interpreted the FAR (Federal Acquisition Regulations) and the DFAR (Defense Federal Acquisition Regulations) as requiring that product be procured from the lowest bidder.
 Because of years of government purchasing based on this interpretation, there is now concern that government stores of products are riddled with counterfeits.
 If so, this is a ticking time bomb just waiting to infiltrate our nation’s weapons systems, and could have disastrous results.
 Do we really want our military aviators to take off in what are potentially flying coffins?

-Prosecuting Criminal Sources
+Prosecuting Criminal Sources of Counterfeit Electronic Components

 It was stated in a recent article that DSCC has had less than 10 confirmed receipts of counterfeit electronic items.
 The question is, what happened to the suppliers of those items?
 Have they been debarred?
 Have they been indicted on charges of fraud?
 Or have they even been investigated?
 Has there been any notification to warn other users that these sellers are known to sell counterfeit products?
 If any of this has happened, it has been kept as a deep, dark secret.